Here’s a look at Google, Inc.

 April 1, 2004 - Gmail launches on April Fools’ Day despite it being a real email service.

-July 2004 - Google acquires Picasa, an online photo arranger, from Idealab.
+July 2004 - Acquires Picasa, an online photo arranger, from Idealab.

 February 2005 - Google Maps launches.

-November 2007 - Google launches Android OS, an open source mobile device platform.
+November 2007 - Launches Android OS, an open source mobile device platform.

-September 2008 - The G1, the first Android phone, appears courtesy of T-Mobile.
+September 2008 - The G1, the first Android phone, is unveiled by T-Mobile.

 September 2, 2008 - Google Chrome, a web browser, launches.

 March 2009 - Google Voice launches.
-With this phone manager, you can keep the calls coming through while you roam.
-Google Voice gives you a phone number which you can set to ring any phone in the United States.
+It gives you a phone number which you can set to ring any phone in the United States.

 October 2009 - Google Maps Navigation launches allowing turn-by-turn GPS navigation.